 Yep.
 I recommend freezing them before you bake them or add toppings.
 So fill and roll them up, then freeze them.
 Let them thaw to room temperature then bake or air fry as directed.
 Or you can bake them frozen and add a few extra minutes for them to thaw as they cook.

-Make-ahead & Refrigerate Instructions
+Make-Ahead & Refrigerate

-You can also make these taquitos ahead of time for the week and keep them in the fridge to bake and eat later.
+You can make these taquitos ahead of time for the week and keep them in the fridge to bake and eat later.
 Be sure to wrap them in plastic wrap tightly.

 They keep well in the fridge for about 2-3 days but can get a touch soggy after awhile so you may need a minute or two extra bake time if you see they aren't getting crispy with the normal bake time.